Kalberhe/DSC80_FINAL_PROJECT/index.md

 The actual win rate for teams who secured first tower was noticeably higher than for those who didn’t:

 First Tower Win Rate

     ✅ Yes ~63%

     ❌ No ~43%

 And our p-value?

     Almost zero.

 That means it’s extremely unlikely this difference happened by chance.

 Here's the permutation distribution:

     The red line is the actual observed difference.
 As you can see — it lives in the extreme tail of our simulated null distribution.

 ✅ Conclusion
 This gave us the green light to move forward with modeling:
-Early-game objectives like the first tower aren't just flavor — they're signal.
+Early-game objectives like the first tower aren't just flavor, they're signal.

 They do help determine the outcome, and now we have statistical evidence to back that up.